MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ## Retrieving the access token

 > [!NOTE]
-> The Microsoft Edge Add-ons API is currently in private preview.
+> The Microsoft Edge Add-ons API is currently available only for participants of the private preview.

 After you've acquired the necessary authorization for your application, get access tokens for APIs.
 To get a token using the client credentials grant, send a POST request to the Auth Token URL.
 The tenant information is available in the URL that you received in the **Before you begin** steps above.